robtaylor/VACASK/benchmark/README.md

 ```
 and then compiled.

-VACASK was compiled with default options.
+VACASK (version 0.2.2-80-ge15fc2a1) was compiled with default options.
+All benchmarks were run under Debian Linux.

 # Methodology